CodeWrapR/dailyclasses/deployment_strategies/strategy.md

 ## Overview

 Deployment strategies determine how you roll out new versions of applications with minimal downtime and risk.
-This guide covers manual setup using AWS Console without Terraform or CloudFormation.

 ---